EL Civics for ESL Students

 • It is on the third Monday of February.

-• It is an American holiday to honor George Washington, Abraham Lincoln, and all the other presidents.
+• Presidents Day is an American holiday to honor George Washington, Abraham Lincoln, and all the other presidents.

-• Presidents Day is a national holiday, so schools, banks, and government buildings are closed.
+• Presidents Day is a federal holiday, so federal offices, schools, post offices, and many banks are closed.
 Most private businesses are open on Presidents Day.

 Battle of Yorktown, Surrender of Cornwallis to George Washington